MadBuffoon/WoW_Server/README.md

-This is For auto restarting wow servers and to auto backup the logs.
+This is for auto restarting wow servers and to auto backup the logs.